 Robert Aldrich had steadily built a name for himself in the early 1950s, working with Hecht-Lancaster Productions on Apache and Vera Cruz (both 1954), and then making the noirs Kiss Me Deadly and The Big Knife (both 1955).
 Attack was produced by his company Associates and Aldrich, only its second production after The Big Knife.
 Aldrich took the project to United Artists which had released both his films for Hecht-Lancaster, as well as The Big Knife and Kiss Me Deadly.
 After several difficult years, UA was about to prosper in the new production environment of the 1950s and '60s that saw the old studios turn into financing-distribution entities, servicing independent and semi-independent production companies.
 Budgeted at around $750,000, lower than most contemporary Hollywood war films, Aldrich financed the film with an advance from UA and borrowed the rest of the money from banks.

 |Costa with a captured German officer (Peter van Eyck)|

-Inevitably, the US Army and Department of Defense turned down the opportunity to provide equipment and assistance to the production, given that it focuses on one US Army officer who is cowardly and incompetent and another who keeps him in place anyway for his own reasons.
+Inevitably, the U.S. Army and Department of Defense turned down the opportunity to provide equipment and assistance to the production, given that the story is about cowardice and corruption in the U.S. armed forces.
 So the company had to buy or rent all the military equipment needed for the film.
-According to Aldrich this included buying a tank for $1000 and renting another from Twentieth Century Fox.
+According to Aldrich, this included buying a tank for $1000 and renting another from Twentieth Century Fox.